McUsr/core_arena/README.md

 ### You need to configure the upper limit of memory.

-I recommend you compile and run the the `misc/test.c` program: `gcc -g3 -o memmax misc/test.c` and use the largest value that passes for the `#define ARENAS_MAX_ALLOC` define constant in src/core_arena.h.
+I recommend you compile and run the `misc/test.c` program: `gcc -g3 -o memmax misc/test.c` and use the largest value that passes for the `#define ARENAS_MAX_ALLOC` define constant in src/core_arena.h.